7Block Labs

 • Provider pricing norms:

-• Some vendors and data centers run programs targeting MEV validators (e.g., Latitude.sh+Jito offer with specific instance pricing and MEV‑aligned bandwidth rebates). (jito.wtf)
+• Keep an eye out for some vendors and data centers that have programs specifically for MEV validators.
+For instance, Latitude.sh along with Jito offers certain instance pricing and MEV-aligned bandwidth rebates. (jito.wtf)

 Cosmos SDK chains (e.g., Cosmos Hub/ATOM)